marcascal2/acme-incubator-D05/README.txt

 University of Sevilla.
 This project provides a template our students can use to get their projects up and running very quickly.

 We consider that the relationship of Investment Round with Activity is ManyToMany because we think that the same Activity can be performed in different work programs

+We consider that when a request from a user to be an bookkeeper is rejected, that user cannot make more requests to be an bookkeeper.